awsdocs/amazon-eks-user-guide/doc_source/alb-ingress.md

 Your Kubernetes Service must specify the `NodePort` or "LoadBalancer" type to use this traffic mode\.
   + **IP** – Registers Pods as targets for the ALB\.
 Traffic reaching the ALB is directly routed to Pods for your Service\.
 You must specify the `alb.ingress.kubernetes.io/target-type: ip` annotation to use this traffic mode\.
 The IP target type is required when target Pods are running on Fargate\.
 + To tag ALBs created by the controller, add the following annotation to the controller: `alb.ingress.kubernetes.io/tags`\.
 For a list of all available annotations supported by the AWS Load Balancer Controller, see [Ingress annotations](https://kubernetes-sigs.github.io/aws-load-balancer-controller/v2.3/guide/ingress/annotations/) on GitHub\.
 + Upgrading or downgrading the ALB controller version can introduce breaking changes for features that rely on it\.
-For more information about the breaking changes that are introduced in each release, refer to the [ALB controller release notes](https://github.com/kubernetes-sigs/aws-load-balancer-controller/releases) on GitHub\.
+For more information about the breaking changes that are introduced in each release, see the [ALB controller release notes](https://github.com/kubernetes-sigs/aws-load-balancer-controller/releases) on GitHub\.
 <a name="alb-ingress-groups"></a>
 **To share an application load balancer across multiple Ingress resources using `IngressGroups`**
 To join an Ingress to a group, add the following annotation to a Kubernetes Ingress resource specification\.